Von Neumann Algebras in Double-Scaled SYK: Classification of von Neumann Factors

-Physically, a Type~II algebra admits a faithful, finite trace, allowing one to define well-behaved density operators and entropic, much like in ordinary quantum mechanics.
-However, since it contains no minimal projections, the algebra admits no pure states: every state is inherently mixed.
+Physically, a Type~II$_1$ algebra admits a faithful finite trace, allowing one to define trace densities and entropies.
+Because it has no minimal projections, it has no normal pure states; pure states may still exist in the broader $C^*$-algebraic sense.
 This distinguishes Type~II factors from Type~I, where pure states exist, and from Type~III, where even the notion of a density matrix ceases to be well-defined.

-The classification of factors thus captures the possible ``thermodynamic'' behaviors of operator algebras: Type~I corresponds to ordinary quantum-mechanical systems with a pure-state Hilbert space description, Type~III characterizes local field theory algebras in subregion, and the intermediate Type~II$_1$ case, which we show is realized in terms of the double-scaled algebra of chord operators, admits a finite, normalized trace, providing a natural framework for describing systems at finite effective temperature.